Creativity: The new core of sustainability and future-proofing

 When we returned and put together the tournament that lasted 13 days remotely, “the viewership went up by as much as 60 per cent” said the chief executive and added, “pre-COVID, we had 1.8 million views per game, per match, it went up to 3 million per match during COVID.”
 Our industry saw a massive surge in terms of gaming and viewership and it was a challenge to meet that demand because everything had to be done remotely.

-For KFC India’s Moksh Chopra, the first question he asked himself was “What role can we play as a brand?”… He spoke about the ‘Feed a Million’ pledge and how it (KFC) contributed meals to migrant workers, hospitals, frontline workers during the lockdown… “Safety’ and ‘familiarity’ were two aspects that were on consumer minds as per Chopra while the need to experiment changed.
+For KFC India’s Chopra, the first question ask was “What role can we play as a brand?”… He spoke about the ‘Feed a Million’ pledge and how it (KFC) contributed meals to migrant workers, hospitals, frontline workers during the lockdown… “Safety’ and ‘familiarity’ were two aspects that were on consumer minds as per Chopra while the need to experiment changed.

-Interbrand’s Ashish Mishra then joined the conversation and remarked that the demand for creativity has gone up during the pandemic because there has been a cataclysmic change that isn’t linear but almost kaleidoscopic.

-“Fundamentals of business have changed, possibly forever,” said Mishra and then went on to use brand Jio to back up his quote.
+Interbrand’s Mishra then joined the conversation and remarked that the demand for creativity has gone up during the pandemic because there has been a cataclysmic change that isn’t linear but almost kaleidoscopic… “Fundamentals of business have changed, possibly forever,” said Mishra and then went on to use brand Jio to back up his quote.
 He defined Jio as an agnostic platform… “It could be a telecom service provider… It is an entertainment brand as much as it is an e-commerce brand and who knows what else.”
 Over 10 billion dollars was invested in Jio during the pandemic and that is creativity and a smarter way of thinking in the new normal where “business itself is amorphous”.
+He also spoke about how brands on the supply side need to get creative and tech-enabled to become “personal assistants in the logistics of the customer…”

-Puneet Agarwal offered the Adobe perspective and said the pandemic was an extremely busy time for them as most people were at home and Adobe engineers spent a lot of time helping customers work from home.
-He then mentioned five challenges the company had identified which creative professionals are facing even.
+Puneet Agarwal offered the Adobe perspective said the pandemic was an extremely busy time for it as most people were at home and Adobe engineers spent a lot of time helping customers work from home.
+He then mentioned five challenges the company had identified which creative professionals are facing even before the pandemic.

 One, consumers are 5x more dependent on digital content than they were three years ago and is more relevant when it comes to a consumer’s purchase decision.
 Two, 38 per cent of creative professionals need a collaborative platform to do content velocity as per the demands of the organisation.
 Three, 40 per cent of the workflow is slowing down the core processes as they’re still on traditional technologies.
 Four, 42 per cent of creative professionals mentioned challenges in keeping up to date with emerging technologies.
 Five, 74 per cent realise they are spending 50 per cent of their time on repetitive tasks which is a loss of productivity.